Living and Learning

 As well as pupil benefits, which have a hugely positive effect on the whole school community, our school benefits from reducing our environmental impact.

 - We continually work with our kitchen staff to reduce the amount of food waste from the school kitchen.
-Unfortunately, we do have too much raw waste on a daily basis for us to be able to compost ourselves, however the food waste is saved and collected by a recycling waste team from East Sussex.

 - We continue to recycle all of our used paper and cardboard.

 - We continue to recycle all plastic and glass and compost used teabags.

 - A bug hotel to encourage mini-beasts.

 - Left some long grassy areas and planted some wild flowers in the Honeybee garden and in the Nursery garden to encourage butterflies/bees.

 - Made some bird-feeders to encourage the birds.